A Cure for Wellness: Production

+Development

 The screenplay for A Cure for Wellness was written by Justin Haythe, and based on a story conceived by Haythe and Verbinski, who were both inspired by the 1924 Thomas Mann novel The Magic Mountain.
 The central plot of Mann's novel also involves a sanitarium in the Swiss Alps.
-Verbinski and Haythe also state that the movie took visual and tonal inspiration from Silent era expressionist films and Universal Classic Monsters films, as well as the 1987, 1990, and 2010 films Hellraiser, Jacob's Ladder, and Shutter Island and the works of H.P.
-Lovecraft and Guillermo del Toro, namely The Dunwich Horror, Re-Animator, Cronos, The Devil's Backbone, and Pan's Labyrinth.
+Verbinski and Haythe also state that the movie took visual and tonal inspiration from Silent era expressionist films and Universal Classic Monsters films, as well as the films Re-Animator (1985), Hellraiser (1987), Jacob's Ladder (1990), and Shutter Island (2010), the works of H.P.
+Lovecraft (namely The Dunwich Horror), and filmmaker Guillermo del Toro's Cronos (1993), The Devil's Backbone (2001), and Pan's Labyrinth (2006).

+Casting

 The film's leads, Dane DeHaan and Mia Goth, were announced in April 2015, Jason Isaacs was added to the cast that June.